Storing Data

 )

-The last parameter, table, can be anything of your choice.
+The last parameter, table, can be any string you want.
 After your survey gets running, a table with this name will appear in “Table Editor” of your Supabase project.
 It’s located at the top-left corner of the page.

 Tips